Opinion: Companies Should Make It a Priority to Boost Employee Bicycling

 Since 2010, the California-based consultancy Bikes Make Life Better has helped some of the biggest brands in the world—including Apple, Facebook, and Google—set up cycling programs for their employees, helping with everything from end-of-trip bike facilities (think secure parking and showers) to the creation of bike share systems.

-According to the company’s co-founder, Kurt Wallace, Bikes Make Life Better launched with the goal of capitalizing on a bike boom Wallace saw as imminent. “[Before us], no one was working with businesses to help them use bikes as part of their daily operations,” says Wallace.
+According to the company’s co-founder, Kurt Wallace, Bikes Make Life Better launched with the goal of capitalizing on a bike boom Wallace saw as imminent. “[Before us], no one was working with businesses to help them use bikes as part of their daily operations,” said Wallace.
 “There was bike advocacy…but no one was talking specifically to business.”

 In the next year, Wallace expects to see a “great increase” in companies financially rewarding employees for riding, as well as legislation at the federal level offering tax breaks to support bicycling.

-“You can’t address transportation issues at the corporate level, or climate change issues at the business level, without bikes,” says Wallace.
+“You can’t address transportation issues at the corporate level, or climate change issues at the business level, without bikes,” said Wallace.
 “From a climate or a financial perspective, it just doesn’t mathematically work without having bikes in your solution.”

 Cost Is a Factor, but Employers Can Help